 The LED lighting (7 colors, 22 modes) works well and is controlled with physical buttons — no app pairing required.
 The included side storage bag hangs off the shelf and holds cables, controllers, and chargers.

 Build quality is typical of particleboard at this price: adequate but not rigid.
 The desk doesn’t wobble when gaming, but you’ll feel the flex if you press down hard on the surface.
+Tighten all bolts fully during assembly — most wobble at this price point is from undertightened connections, not structural failure.

 Best for: Budget-conscious gamers who need power outlets and storage in a small footprint.